 - disclosure is likely to help in the prevention, detection or prosecution of a serious crime.

 The principles in this guidance also apply to drivers and pilots of other kinds of regulated transport, including rail, water and air, although such individuals are likely to undergo medical assessment as part of the relevant licensing or certificating process.
 If you are concerned that a patient who holds a private or commercial pilot licence may be medically unfit to fly an aircraft, you can contact the UK Civil Aviation Authority’s medical department on 01293 573 700 or at firstname.lastname@example.org for confidential advice.
 For advice about a seafarer, you can contact the Maritime and Coastguard Agency health and safety branch for advice at email@example.com.
 If you are concerned that a train driver’s medical condition or treatment may make them unfit to drive a train, the advice from the Office of Rail and Road (ORR) is to make contact with their employer’s HR department in the first instance.
 The ORR can provide contact details for train operators in Great Britain if you know the name of the employer.
 You can contact the ORR by email at firstname.lastname@example.org.

 If there is any doubt about whether disclosure without consent is justified, the decision should be made by, or with the agreement of, the consultant in charge or the healthcare organisation’s Caldicott or data guardian.

-You must document in the patient’s record your reasons for disclosing information without consent and any steps you have taken to seek their consent or inform them about the disclosure, or your reasons for not doing so.
+You must document in the patient’s record your reasons for disclosing information with or without consent.
+You must also document any steps you have taken to seek their consent or inform them about the disclosure, or your reasons for not doing so.

 Unless it is not practicable or safe to do so, you should tell the patient about any disclosures that have been made as soon as possible after the disclosure.